 Steps to be taken at this stage include:

-- Meeting with class teacher and parents/guardians to discuss and agree actions that need to be taken to resolve the problem.
+• Meeting with class teacher, parents/guardians and pupil to discuss and agree actions that need to be taken to resolve the problem.

 (4) Gross Misbehaviour